Ki Teitzei - The Ethics of War

 But God’s Torah is infinitely more wise and understanding about the nature of mankind, and that there are times for a different understanding of war.

-This portion on ethical standards ends with the statement that we are to “blot out the memory of Amalek from under heaven”, another repetition of God’s early statement that God will always blot out Amalek’s memory and “the Lord will always be at war with Amalek from generation to generation” (Ex.
+This portion on ethical standards ends with the statement that we are to “blot out the memory of Amalek from under heaven”, another repetition of God’s earlier statement that God will always blot out Amalek’s memory and “the Lord will always be at war with Amalek from generation to generation” (Ex.
 17:14-15).
-How can a portion about ethical behavior end with a statement that we should destroy Amalek, and who is Amalek that he deserves annihilation?
+How can a portion about ethical behavior end with a statement that we should destroy Amalek, and who is Amalek that he deserves eternal annihilation?

-The first thing to recognize is that the Torah does not say to be at war with the “descendants of Amalek”, a ruler of over 3500 years ago, but with Amalek.
+The first thing to recognize is that the Torah does not say to be at war with the “descendants of Amalek”, a ruler of over 3500 years ago, but with “Amalek”.
 This teaches us that it is not a war against a man per se, but against the archetype of Amalek and all he represents.
 (For a greater understanding of Amalek, I strongly encourage reading “Amalek, the Enemy Within” by Rabbi Elijah Schochet.)
 To understand this dictate of war and its relationship to ethical behavior we must understand the archetype based on the man.

 Amalek was the ruler of an ancient tribe that attacked the Hebrews during their journey to the promised land.
 The Amalekites attacked the Hebrews from behind: where the young, old, sick, and those unable to defend themselves were.
 Amalek is the archetype of the ultimate “perpetrator” who consciously attacked the weak rather than have open conflict with those who can fight back.

 God teaches us here to have no mercy upon these types of perpetrators, but to utterly destroy them.
 As Rabbi Schochet teaches so beautifully, this means that we are not to be kind with our inner perpetrator, but to eradicate it.
 The Amalek within could manifest as the addiction that encourages the alcoholic to “just have one little drink”, or the sex addict to have an affair because “after all, your spouse will never know”.
 We are not to negotiate with our yetzer hara (“evil inclination”), but to destroy it completely.
 The Torah recognizes that negotiating with this desire (just having one drink) all too easily leads to behavior that is unethical and severely detrimental.
-And so, we must always completely destroy that Amalek within and not negotiate with our own evil inclinations.
+And so we have this reminder that we must always completely destroy that Amalek within and not negotiate with our own evil inclinations.

 But since the Torah does not specifically say the Amalek within, how else is ethical behavior to be manifest in war?